 9. All-out Mixed Style Sunroom Ideas

 Being in a place with occasional sunlight makes a sunroom be more important space to build, mainly to maximize the available sunlight to relax and enjoy the activity.
 But, if you’re the one who loves to mix and match styles, here we have some recommendations for you.
-This is a result of modern meets classical with a touch of rustic that you’ll absolutely love!
+This is a result of modern meets classical with a touch of a rustic living room ideas that you’ll absolutely love!

 Moreover, go with all the windows facing the garden and install skylight as your roof.
 This will ensure the natural light reaching its maximum potential, whatever the weather you have.
-If too much, just control it with the curtains!
+If too much, just control it with the simple window treatment!

 Apply a bright color for the ceiling and a more natural and classical approach for the furniture.
 Add a quick hit of bold color for an unexpected result!